Epistemic Uncertainty in Conformal Scores: A Unified Approach: Introduction

 Another approach is proposed by \citet{rossellini2024integrating}, who modify the conformal quantile regression (CQR; \citealt{romano2019}) score function, $s(\x,y) = \max\{\widehat{q}_{\alpha_1}(\x) - y, y - \widehat{q}_{\alpha_2}(\x)\}$, to account for epistemic uncertainty in the quantile estimates.
 While this adaptation shows promising results, it is restricted to quantile regression models and does not generalize to other conformal scores.
 Moreover, it necessarily measures epistemic uncertainty using ensembles.

 Other efforts to model epistemic uncertainty include \citet{jaber2024conformal} and \citet{pion2024gaussian}, which integrate conformal methods with Gaussian processes.
 Although these approaches yield calibrated sets for Gaussian processes, they are tailored to this class of models and cannot be applied to other frameworks, such as Bayesian Additive Regression Trees \citep{chipman2010bart}.
-In contrast, \ourmethod\ is model-agnostic and can be applied to any Bayesian model for epistemic uncertainty.
+In contrast, \ourmethod\ is model-agnostic (in the sense that it can be used on top of any nonconformity score) and can be applied to any Bayesian model for epistemic uncertainty.